Tools for Entrepreneurs

 Building a Story Brand Book

 This book is a must-read for anyone who has a website.
 And that’s pretty much every entrepreneur!
 A slick website with killer graphics is great, but if you don’t distill your message to clearly communicate the services you offer and the value you bring, you’ll flounder.
-I cannot recommend this book enough to clarify your message, no matter where you are in your business.
+We cannot recommend this book enough to clarify your message, no matter where you are in your business.

 Playing Big by Tara Mohr